aiven/aiven-docs/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.md

 ```

 The best way to learn more about each type of aggregations is to try
 them out.
-Therefore, it\'s time to make our hands dirty and do some
+Therefore, it's time to make our hands dirty and do some
 coding.
 Create `aggregate.js` file, this is where we\'ll be
 adding our code.
 At the top of the file import client and index name,
 we\'ll need them to send requests to the cluster.